This is the OFFICIAL website of Exercise Tiger Memorial Ltd, endorsed by the American survivors, families, and Dean Small.

 The convoy’s intended escort, the British Destroyer, the HMS Scimitar was kept in port for repairs.
 The only other British ship with the convoy was the Royal Navy Corvette Azalea.
 Also, unknown to the LSTs' communications room, a typographical error was made on the radio frequency the ships were given to be informed of enemy activity in the English Channel.
 The convoy never heard the warnings for the German E-Boat activity in the area.

 All of the ships arrived at approximately 2:00 a.m. on April 28th in Lyme Bay and formed one long convoy as they began the journey back to Slapton Sands.
-Suddenly, four German E-Boats armed with torpedoes approached the convoy and began firing on the ships.
+Suddenly, four German E-Boats, on a routine patrol, armed with torpedoes approached the convoy and began firing on the ships.
 General Quarters was sounded on all the ships, but the LSTs had little fire power and protection against these fast moving boats.
 Initially, the torpedoes missed hitting the LSTs because of their flat-bottom hulls.
 Survivors from the tank decks recounted stories of hearing the torpedoes scraping the bottom of the hull.
 Gun fire was exchanged between the E-Boats and the LSTs.
 The E-Boats quickly made adjustments and LST 507, at the back of the convoy, took a direct hit and was in flames and sinking.
 LST 531, in the middle of the convoy, then took direct hits from two torpedoes.
 She would sink within six minutes.
 LST 289, in front of LST 507, was the third and final ship that was hit with a torpedo.
 LST 289 did not sink but took extensive damage to the stern and suffered the loss of life of 13 men and many were injured.
 The LSTs remaining afloat followed orders and moved out in a zig zagging pattern as they began making their way to the nearest port.
 The E-Boats had left the scene.
 Captain John Doyle, of LST 515, the lead ship of the convoy, disobeyed orders and returned to rescue survivors from the sea.
 His crew rescued approximately 134 men that would have surely perished.
 They remained until the British ship, the HMS Onslow, arrived at dawn to assist in rescuing men and retrieving those who died.

 Approximately 639 soldiers and sailors lost their lives.
 The waters were frigid and hypothermia quickly set in.
 Soldiers carrying their heavy gear in backpacks did not receive instructions on the proper use of their life preservers and drowned.
 There were not enough life boats and the surface of the water was in flames from the burning fuel.
 Those that survived were taken to various established and temporary hospitals.
 They were told never to speak of what happened under threat of court martial because of the secrecy required for D-Day.